g-ford/cradle/part9/README.markdown

 ## Modularisation

 To keep our program source files from running to unmanageable lengths we will need to break them up into separate files.
 This is also a good time to think about how we are going to split the compiler up into modules.

 We immediately know that there are three basic modules - the Parser, the Emitter and the Grammar.
 I have also separated the expression parsers from the general parsers.
 I'll also prefix everything with an Lbach namespace so as not to get in the way of any existing namespaces.

+With Haskell, modules are expected to be in files and folders that reflect their name.
+For example the module `My.Great.Module` should be in the file `My/Great/Module.hs`.
 This gives the following file structure.

     src
       |- Lbach.hs